3 steps to well-functioning Flex Boots

 This affects the movement of the legs as well as the balance of the hooves.
 Front legs are able to come out from under the hind legs as they should, and front hooves will not wear from the toe area anymore.

 Do exercises that support your horse's core, so that the horse learns how to support itself and you as a rider.
-This has a positive effect on the hooves too.
+This has a positive effect on the mind and body of the horse and the hooves too.
 If the horse’s core muscles are not in good shape, he/she will not be able to support him-/herself and his/her thorax up.
 This can often be seen in the wintertime if the horse uses boots: the front boot studs break the fronts of the back boots since the forelegs are not able to get out of the way of the hind legs in time.
 Forging sounds may also be heard.
 When the horse’s body is being exercised to be more balanced, the movement of the forelegs will be larger, and the forelegs will be better off in front of the hind legs.

 Gymnastic work is also useful for other hoof imbalance conditions: excessive toe wear, hind legs wearing askew, etc. Regular exercise of the horse reduces the need for muscle maintenance and bodywork.